Torstenson War: Aftermath

 Christian's Danish forces were so exhausted that he was forced to accept the mediation of France and the United Provinces in suing for peace.
 The Peace of Brömsebro was signed on 13 August 1645, a humiliating disaster to Denmark–Norway.
 The Swedes were exempted from the Sound Dues, the toll for passing through Danish territory into the Baltic Sea.
-Denmark–Norway ceded to Sweden the Norwegian provinces of Jemtland, Herjedalen together with the towns of Idre & Serna and the strategically valuable Danish islands of Gotland (Valdemar Atterdag of Denmark had conquered the island from Sweden in 1361) in the center of the Baltic and Øsel in the Baltic Sea.
+Denmark–Norway ceded to Sweden the Norwegian provinces of Jemtland, Herjedalen together with the towns of Idre and Serna and the strategically valuable Danish islands of Gotland (Valdemar Atterdag of Denmark had conquered the island from Sweden in 1361) in the center of the Baltic and Øsel in the Baltic Sea.
 In Dalarna the landshövding (chief of the land i.e. governor) raised a host of 200 dalecarlian farmers who seized the region of Särna, making it de facto Swedish territory.

 Sweden occupied the Danish province of Halland as well as other territories for 30 years as a guarantee of the treaty.
-The heir to the thrones of Denmark-Norway, Frederick II, Administrator of the Prince-Bishopric of Verden (1634–1645) and of the Prince-Archbishopric of Bremen (1635–1645), had to resign, with the two prince-bishoprics being occupied by the Swedes.
+The heir to the thrones of Denmark–Norway, Frederick II, Administrator of the Prince-Bishopric of Verden (1634–1645) and of the Prince-Archbishopric of Bremen (1635–1645), had to resign, with the two prince-bishoprics being occupied by the Swedes.
 According to the Peace of Westphalia both prince-bishoprics became a fief of the Holy Roman Empire to the Swedish crown in 1648.

+In 1646, hostilities briefly resumed as Sweden recaptured Bremervörde.